Your Build Scripts Stink: The State of Code Smells in Build Scripts: Empirical Analysis of Build Scripts

 \subsubsection{Dataset}

-In this phase of the study, we conducted a large-scale empirical study with a large-scale dataset of Maven, Gradle, CMake, and Make scripts.
+In this phase of the study, we conducted an empirical study with a large-scale dataset of Maven, Gradle, CMake, and Make scripts.
 To examine the prevalence of identified code smells and enhance the generalizability of our results, we focused on GitHub repositories, which are widely used by organizations to host prominent open-source software (OSS) projects~\cite{vidoni2022systematic}.
-In alignment with established research practices~\cite{munaiah2017curating}, we curated the collected OSS repositories to have diverse and accessible datasets.
-The curation process was followed by a set of pre-defined inclusion criteria, detailed as follows: \begin{itemize} \item Criteria 1: The repository should contain at least one of the selected types.
-The Repositories should contain any of the following types pom.xml, build.gradle, build.gradle.kts, Cmake.txt or Makefile. \item Criteria 2: The repositories are not a clone or duplicate. \end{itemize} To avoid redundancy, repositories that have already been processed and recorded in a central Google Sheet in Section~\ref{Build_QA} data collection were skipped.
-This automated approach allowed us to collect a large and diverse set of build scripts from GitHub, forming a strong basis for our empirical study and subsequent evaluation of our static analysis tool.
-We answer RQ2 using 5882 scripts collected from 913, 634, 443, and 2887 repositories, respectively, for Maven, Gradle, CMake, and Make.
+In alignment with established research practices~\cite{munaiah2017curating}, we focused on collecting OSS repositories to have a diverse and accessible dataset.
+The data collection process was followed by a set of pre-defined inclusion criteria, detailed as follows: \begin{itemize} \item Criteria 1: The repository should contain at least one of the selected types: Maven, Gradle, CMake, Make.
+The Repositories should contain any of the following types: pom.xml, build.gradle, build.gradle.kts, CMake.txt, or Makefile. \item Criteria 2: The repositories are not clones or duplicates.

+\end{itemize} To avoid redundancy, repositories that have already been processed and recorded in a central Google Sheet in Section~\ref{Build_QA} data collection were skipped.
+This automated approach allowed us to collect a large and diverse set of build scripts from GitHub, forming the basis for the evaluation of the static analysis tool and our empirical study.
+We answer RQ2 using 5882 scripts collected from 913 (Maven), 634 (Gradle), 443 (CMake), and 2887 (Make) repositories, respectively.
 Summary attributes of the collected repositories are listed in Table~\ref{repo}.
 Since most repositories contained only a single build script, the total number of build scripts collected is approximately equal to the number of repositories for Maven, Gradle, and Makefiles.
 Moreover, given the longstanding use of Makefiles in software development, the majority of the collected data consisted of Makefiles.